Bigger Is Safer: Provable Robustness in In-Context Learning Scales with Capacity: Introduction

 \section{Introduction}

-Large language models demonstrate a remarkable ability to perform in-context learning (ICL), adapting to new tasks from a few example prompts without updating their parameters \cite{brown2020language, min2022rethinking}.
-Existing theoretical frameworks explain ICL through Bayesian inference \cite{xie2021explanation, wakayama2025incontext} or implicit gradient descent \cite{von2023transformers, ahn2023transformers}.
-These explanations rest on a critical assumption: test tasks are drawn from a distribution similar to the pretraining data.
-In practice, this assumption can be violated by malicious attacks \cite{yi2024jailbreak} or unintended distribution shifts, posing challenges to reliable deployment \cite{wei2023jailbreaking, zou2023universal}.
-Recent work on mild shifts \cite{ma2025provable} does not address worst-case adversarial perturbations, leaving open the question of how ICL performance degrades under the most severe possible task distribution shifts.
+Large language models adapt to new tasks through in-context learning (ICL), drawing on a few example prompts without parameter updates \citep{brown2020language, min2022rethinking}.
+Existing theoretical frameworks explain this capability through Bayesian inference \citep{xie2021explanation, wakayama2025incontext} or implicit gradient descent \citep{von2023transformers, ahn2023transformers}.
+These explanations share a critical assumption: test tasks are drawn from a distribution similar to the pretraining data.
+In practice, this assumption can be violated by malicious attacks \citep{yi2024jailbreak, wei2023jailbreaking, zou2023universal} or unintended distribution shifts.
+Recent work by \citet{ma2025provable} considers distributional robustness under mild $\chi^2$-divergence constraints, but does not address worst-case adversarial perturbations in the Wasserstein sense.

-To answer this question, we formulate ICL within a distributionally robust meta-learning framework, grounded in Distributionally Robust Optimization (DRO) \cite{sinha2017certifying, hanasusanto2015distributionally}.
-This framework evaluates a model's worst-case performance when test tasks are drawn from any distribution within a Wasserstein ball centered on the true task distribution, providing robust guarantees against adversarial shifts.
+\textbf{This work.} We formulate ICL within a Distributionally Robust Optimization (DRO) framework \citep{sinha2017certifying, hanasusanto2015distributionally} that evaluates a model's performance when test tasks are drawn from any distribution within a Wasserstein ball centered on the true task distribution.
+For linear self-attention Transformers, we derive a non-asymptotic upper bound for the worst-case meta-risk:

-We analyze a theoretically tractable yet expressive class of linear self-attention Transformers.
-Within this setting, we establish a non-asymptotic upper bound for the worst-case meta-risk.
-This bound explicitly connects the perturbation radius ($\rho$), model capacity (reflected in the attention head dimension $m$), and the number of in-context examples ($N$).
-Our analysis uncovers a precise robustness-capacity trade-off: the maximum adversarial shift a model can tolerate scales with the square root of its attention head dimension ($\rho_{\text{max}} \propto \sqrt{m}$).
-This result formalizes the empirical intuition that larger models tend to be more robust.
-Furthermore, maintaining performance under shift requires additional in-context examples, with the required increase proportional to the squared perturbation magnitude ($N_\rho - N_0 \propto \rho^2$).
-Experiments on synthetic tasks confirm these theoretical scaling laws.

-This work contributes to a more rigorous understanding of ICL's limits under adversarial conditions.
-It also offers a principled perspective on safety alignment, suggesting that robustness may be better viewed as a property tied to intrinsic model capacity rather than being solely addressable through post-hoc interventions.